Nuggets' Aaron Gordon: Officially cleared

-Gordon was listed on the team's injury report as probable due to a right calf injury, but he won't face any restrictions Thursday evening.
-The Arizona product is averaging 9.7 points, 4.4 rebounds and 5.1 assists in his last seven appearances.
+Gordon was added to the injury report as probable due to a right calf injury, and as expected, he's been given the green light to suit up.
+The Arizona product is averaging 17.0 points, 5.8 rebounds and 3.8 assists over his last five appearances.

 More News